The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Discussion

-By endogenizing banks' HtM designation within our bank run model, we are able to derive a simple notion of the reasonableness of their choice, or desire, to hold given levels, in a way that is easy to assess quantitatively.
+There exist supervisory tools to assess banks' total balance sheet sensitivity to shocks, for instance the EBA technical standards to \emph{`evaluate if there is a large decline in the net interest income or in the economic value of equity that could trigger supervisory measures'}.\footnote{See https://www.eba.europa.eu/activities/single-rulebook/regulatory-activities/supervisory-review-and-evaluation-process-srep-1} However, the above considerations raise the issue of how to analyze and assess the reasonableness of banks' HtM portfolios.
+We have taken a tractable first step in that direction, by endogenizing a given banks' HtM designation subject to our model of depositor runs.
+This allowed us to derive a simple conceptual framework for the reasonableness of their choice, or desire, to hold certain levels, in a way that is easy to assess quantitatively.
 Specifically, for a given balance sheet, we characterize the bank's maximal HtM designation such that it is able to safely hold on to these assets in a potential depositor run driven by a negative price shock of some specific size.
 For a bank's HtM designation to be reasonable, it should be in line with a plausible range of price shocks.
 By calibrating to the balance sheets of SVB over time, we obtain clear warning signs about the reasonableness of its HtM designations already from Q3 2021 or Q1 2022, depending on what we assume about the depositors' propensity to run.
 Notably, these indications appear before the size of unrealized losses at SVB ballooned.
 Thus, our model highlights potential concerns about SVB's reasonable usage of the HtM framework before this could be assessed simply from the size of their HtM holdings and corresponding unrealized losses.
-Finally, by providing additional case studies, we have shown how our framework differentiates between the situations of different US banks in the years 2021--22 leading up to the 2023 banking crisis.